 Most of the time, we only think about our water use when something goes awry with our plumbing.
 But, like most things in life, it’s better to be proactive than reactive.

 An excellent way to improve your water quality is by removing harmful and unhealthy substances that can sometimes make their way into it.
 So how do you do this?
 Why by installing a water treatment system, of course!

 But how exactly do these systems work?
 Which one is best for you?

 We’ll discuss below the different ways these systems impact your water’s quality.

 Improving Water Quality with Water Treatment Systems

-The first step in selecting the best option from the different water treatment systems available is to have your local plumbing experts analyze your water.
+The first step in selecting the best option from the available water treatment systems is to have your local plumbing experts analyze your water.

 Activated Carbon Filters

 The same technology found in most air filters, carbon filter technology utilizes porous sheets of carbon to absorb larger particles from your water.
 These may include substances such as chlorine, dirt, or other sediments.

 Reverse osmosis systems use three cartridges, the first being a carbon filter to remove large particles.
 The second is an osmosis filter that removes tiny particles.
 Finally, the third is another carbon filter to catch any lingering impurities.